+RELEVANT LINKS:

-- Financial information about the business (including credit reports).
+• Financial information about the business (including credit reports).

-- Financial statements.
+• Financial statements.

-- Net worth calculations.
+• Net worth calculations.

-- Business plans.
+• Business plans.

-- Income and expense projections.
+Income and expense projections.

-- Balance sheets.
+Balance sheets.

-- Customer lists.
+Customer lists.

-- Income tax returns.
+• Income tax returns.

-- Design, market, and feasibility studies not paid for with public funds.
+• Design, market, and feasibility studies not paid for with public funds.

-Any other information provided in support of the request for financial assistance is public data.
+Minn.
+Stat. § 13.03, subd.
+1. Any other information provided in support of the request for financial assistance is public data.

 b.
 Assistance received

-When a business receives financial assistance or a benefit, the following financial data remains not public:
+Minn.
+Stat. § 13.591, subd.
+When a business receives financial assistance or a benefit, the following

+2. financial data remains not public:

+IPAD 09-009.

-- Business plans.
+• Business plans.

-- Income and expense projections (not related to the financial assistance provided).
+Income and expense projections (not related to the financial assistance)

+provided).

-- Customer lists.
+• Customer lists.

-- Income tax returns.
+• Income tax returns.

-- Design, market, and feasibility studies not paid for with public funds.
+• Design, market, and feasibility studies not paid for with public funds.

-If an applicant does not receive financial assistance (or other benefit financed by public funds), all of the data classified not public (when assistance is requested) remains not public.
+IPAD 09-023.
+If an applicant does not receive financial assistance (or other benefit

+See Section VIII-O-1-a financed by public funds), all of the data classified not public (when